jtkovacs/jtkovacs.github.io/refs/tocs/information-architecture_TOC.md

 | Taxonomy | X | X | X | |
 | Thesaurus | X | X | X | X |

+**Terms** are meant to be atomic units of meaning---single or multi-word phrases.

+**Concepts** are combinations of terms.

 **Term lists** are essentially flat list, though they may include "See"/"Use" to steer people towards preferred language, or use a synonym ring approach (no preferred term among multiple).

 - **Name authority file:** Identifies the definitive version of a name among all variants
-- **Glossary** (vocabulary, clavis, specialized dictionary): An alphabetical list of terms with definitions inside a particular domain of knowledge.
+- [Glossary](project-management.html#glossaries) (vocabulary, clavis, specialized dictionary): An alphabetical list of terms with definitions inside a particular domain of knowledge.
 - **Stop list:** Words to ignore in search query processing (because they are extremely common)
 - **Dictionary:** Definitions, history, etc. for words.
 - **Gazetteer:** A geographical dictionary

 **Synonym rings** AKA synsets associate synonyms without indicating preference for one over the others (equivalence relationship).
 Synsets are usually invisible to users, e.g. underpinning a search engine.

 **Taxonomies** AKA hierarchies AKA hierarchical taxonomies AKA tree structures arrange terms into parent/child relationships beneath a single top term (TT).
 A strict hierarchy requires that each term have a single parent AKA broader term (BT), though they may have multiple siblings and children AKA narrower terms (NT).

-Indexing a content object with a term is called posting; a given term contains X postings.
-The practice of indexing a content object with a broader term rather than a narrower term is called generic posting.
-If, instead, the content object is indexed with narrower and broader terms, this is called up-posting AKA autoposting.
-Generic posting also means subsuming narrower terms under a preferred broader term in a controlled vocabulary.
+- Indexing a content object with a term is called **posting;** a given term contains X postings.
+The practice of indexing a content object with a broader term rather than a narrower term is called **generic posting.** If, instead, the content object is indexed with narrower and broader terms, this is called **up-posting** AKA autoposting.
+Generic posting _also_ means subsuming narrower terms under a preferred broader term when defining a controlled vocabulary.

-Taxonomies are a top-down approach.
-Thus, there may occasionally be node labels AKA blind references AKA facet indicators: terms in a CV that are never applied to a content object, but exist to preserve a coherent logical structure or to expose the logic behind choices made.
+- There may occasionally be **node labels** AKA blind references AKA facet indicators --- terms in a CV that are never applied to a content object, but exist to preserve a coherent logical structure or to expose the logic behind choices made.

 **Microcontrolled vocabularies** are subsets of a controlled vocabulary, creating a specialist CV.

 **Faceted taxonomies** are a bottom-up approach to providing multiple views of the same content objects, based on shared attributes like topic, location, format, author, etc. They are often presented as navigation aids or search refinments; they may also be used to organize  very large controlled vocabulary.

 **Polyhierarchies** are hierarchies in which children may have multiple parents.

 **Thesauri** capture associative relationships AKA related terms (RT) in addition to equivalence (U/UF) and hierarchical (BT/NT) relationships.
 Relationships are also called cross-references; they should be reciprocal (explicit entry at term Y linking to term X, explicit entry at term X linking to term Y) and may or may not be symmetric.
 Thesauri are useful for representing a very large controlled vocabulary.

 **Semantic networks** fall short, in some way, of full **ontologies,** which are defined by their:

 - Ambition to "[define] a set of representational primitives [atoms] with which to model a domain of knowledge or discourse" (Tom Gruber, qtd. in Hedden, 2015)
 - Network/graph model of interconnected triples (subject-predicate-object)